 Inspired by an article in The Guardian by Peter Tatchell, Savage explores the atrocities committed by Nazi sympathiser Dr Carl Peter Vaernet who believed he had found a 'cure' for homosexuality that included injecting monkey testosterone into the testicles of gay men.
-Unchallenged in Denmark during the 1930s, the practice was...
+Unchallenged in Denmark during the 1930s, the practice was encouraged by the Nazi regime and following the liberation by Allied...
 Read more

 Uncovers the tragic tale of a Nazi doctor and his ill-conceived 'cure' for homosexuality.

 In the late 1930s, Danish doctor Carl Peter Værnet discovered what he believed to be “the cure for homosexuality”: injecting testosterone into the testicles of live human subjects without anaesthetic.
 Dr Værnet was given a prominent post at the Nazi concentration camp Buchenwald, where he experimented on 17 inmates.
 After the liberation by Allied forces, Dr Værnet was arrested as a Nazi war criminal.
 However, the British major who interrogated him was intrigued by his 'cure', and the doctor was allowed to flee.
 He then escaped to South America, where he continued to experiment on thousands of live subjects, with the full knowledge of both the British and Danish authorities.
 He died in 1965.

 We meet two young men directly affected by Dr Værnet’s experiments – their glamorous, hedonistic life in 1930s Copenhagen as well as the tragic treatment of one of them by the Nazis.

 This show has now closed.
 See our list of theatre tickets for shows currently on sale.